rusbomber/VictoriaLogs/docs/victorialogs/vlagent.md

 `vlagent` can accept multiple `-remoteWrite.url` command-line flags.
 In this case it replicates the collected logs among all the VictoriaLogs instances mentioned in `-remoteWrite.url` command-line flags.

-If some of VictoriaLogs instances is temporarily unavailable, then the collected logs are buffered at the directory, which can be specified via `-remoteWrite.tmpDataPath` command-line flag.
+If some of VictoriaLogs instances are temporarily unavailable, then the collected logs are buffered at the directory, which can be specified via `-remoteWrite.tmpDataPath` command-line flag.
 The buffered logs are sent to the VictoriaLogs instance as soon as it becomes available.
 This guarantees the delivery of all the logs across all the VictoriaLogs instances specified via `-remoteWrite.url` command-line flags.

 The on-disk buffer is limited by the available disk space at the `-remoteWrite.tmpDataPath` by default.
-It is possible to limit it to the given size via `-remoteWrite.maxDiskUsagePerURL` command-liine flag (this flag can be specified individually per each `-remoteWrite.url`).
+It is possible to limit it to the given size via `-remoteWrite.maxDiskUsagePerURL` command-line flag (this flag can be specified individually per each `-remoteWrite.url`).
 When the buffer size reaches this limit for the given `-remoteWrite.url`, then the oldest logs are dropped from the buffer and are replaced by the newly collected logs.

-`vlagent` maintains independent buffers per each `-remoteWrite.url`, so the collected logs are delivered to the remaining available VictoriaLogs instances in a timely manner when some of the VictoriaLogs instances are unavailable.
+`vlagent` maintains independent buffers for each `-remoteWrite.url`, so the collected logs are delivered to the remaining available VictoriaLogs instances in a timely manner when some of the VictoriaLogs instances are unavailable.

 ## Monitoring

-`vlagent` exports various metrics in Prometheus exposition format at `http://vmalent-host:9429/metrics` page.
+`vlagent` exports various metrics in Prometheus exposition format at `http://vlagent-host:9429/metrics` page.
-We recommend setting up regular scraping of this page either through [`vmagent`](https://docs.victoriametrics.com/victoriametrics/vmagent/) or by Prometheus-compatible scraper, so that the exported metrics may be analyzed later.
+We recommend setting up regular scraping of this page either through [`vmagent`](https://docs.victoriametrics.com/victoriametrics/vmagent/) or by a Prometheus-compatible scraper, so that the exported metrics may be analyzed later.

 See [the description of the most important metrics exposed by `vlagent`](https://docs.victoriametrics.com/victorialogs/vlagent-metrics/).

 Use [the official Grafana dashboard](https://github.com/VictoriaMetrics/VictoriaLogs/blob/master/dashboards/vlagent.json) for `vlagent` state overview.
-Graphs on this dashboard contain useful hints - hover the `i` icon at the top left corner of each graph in order to read it.
+Graphs on this dashboard contain useful hints — hover the `i` icon at the top left corner of each graph in order to read them.
-If you have suggestions for improvements or have found a bug - please open an issue on github or add a review to the dashboard.
+If you have suggestions for improvements or have found a bug, please open an issue on GitHub or add a review to the dashboard.

 ## Troubleshooting

 - It is recommended [setting up the official Grafana dashboard](https://docs.victoriametrics.com/victorialogs/vlagent/#monitoring) in order to monitor the state of `vlagent`.

-- It is recommended increasing `-remoteWrite.queues` if `vlagent_remotewrite_pending_data_bytes` [metric](https://docs.victoriametrics.com/victorialogs/vlagent/#monitoring)
+- It is recommended to increase `-remoteWrite.queues` if `vlagent_remotewrite_pending_data_bytes` [metric](https://docs.victoriametrics.com/victorialogs/vlagent/#monitoring)
   grows constantly.
 This can improve data ingestion performance to the configured remote storage systems at the cost of higher memory usage.

 - If you see gaps in the data pushed by `vlagent` to remote storage when `-remoteWrite.maxDiskUsagePerURL` is set,